-ID RiC-R032 Name has addressee inverse relation: is addressee of Domain/Range Record Resource or Instantiation Agent Cardinality M to M Definition Connects a record resource or an inst antiation to the agent that it is addressed to.
-Scope Notes The identity of the addressee is (usua instantiation itself. lly) evidenced by the record resource or Examples La Carta de Mathilde de Baviera a María de las Nieves, anunciándole su compromiso con el Príncipe Luis de Sajonia-Coburgo (15-12-1899) has addressee Ma de las Nieves de Braganza y Borbón (1852-1941).
-Ofício do diretor da Divisão de Informações do Departamento Federal de Segurança Pública encaminhando documentos referentes a pessoa indiciada por participação em atividades subversivas has addressee o diretor do Serviço Nacional de Informações.
-Diretor do Serviço Nacional de Informações is addressee of o diretor da Divisão de Informações do Departamento Federal de Segurança Pública encaminhando documentos referentes a pessoa indiciada por participação em atividades subversivas.
-Relation types Provenance relations Broader relations RiC-R026 has provenance Narrower relations None
+ID RiC-R032 Name has addressee inverse relation: is addressee of Domain/Range Record Resource or Instantiation Agent Cardinality M to M Definition Connects a record resource or an inst tantiation to the agent that it is addressed to.
+Scope Notes The identity of the addressee is (usua instantiation itself. ally) evidenced by the record resource or Examples Ofício do diretor da Divisão de Informações do Departamento Federal de Segurança Pública encaminhando documentos referentes a pessoa indiciada por participação em atividades subversivas [record part] has addressee o diretor do Serviço Nacional de Informações [position]. [pt] Diretor do Serviço Nacional de Informações [position] is addressee of o diretor da Divisão de Informações do Departamento Federal de Segurança Pública encaminhando documentos referentes a pessoa indiciada por participação em atividades subversivas [record part]. [pt] Relation types Provenance relations Broader relations RiC-R026 has provenance Narrower relations None

 ID RiC-R033

 Name documents inverse relation: documented by

 Domain/Range Record Resource or Activity

 Instantiation

 Cardinality M to M

-Definition Connects a record resource or an instantiation to the activity that generates the

-record resource or instantiation.
+Definition Connects a record resource or an instantiation to the activity that generates the record resource or instantiation.

-Scope Notes This is the generic functional provenance relation.
+Scope Notes To be used to describe the functional provenance of a record resource or instantiation .

-Examples El Título de Duque de Terranova a Carlo d'Aragona Tagliavia (20-7-1561) ( record resource ) documents la Concesión de títulos nobiliarios ( activity ).
+Examples El Título de Duque de Terranova a Carlo d'Aragona Tagliavia (20-7-1561) [record] documents la Concesión de títulos nobiliarios . [es]

-Deletion types Provenance relations
+Relation types Provenance relations

-Relation types

 Event relations

 Broader relations RiC-R001 is related to

-RiC-R061i results or resulte ed from
+RiC-R061i results or result ed from (inverse of RiC-R061 results or resulted in)

 Narrower relations None

 ID RiC-R034

-Name is instantiation associated with instantiation inverse relation: is instantiation associated with instantiation
+Name is instantiation associated with inverse relation: is instantiation associated with

+instantiation instantiation

 Domain/Range Instantiation Instantiation

 Cardinality M to M

 Definition Connects two instantiations.

 This relation is symmetric.

-Scope Notes Use only if it is not possible to specify a narrower relation, for example is functionally
+Scope Notes Use only if it is not possible to specify a narrower instantiation to instantiation

-equivalent to.

-Examples

-Relation types Instantiation to instantiation relations

-Broader relations RiC-R001 is related to

-Narrower relations RiC-R035 is functionally equivalent to
+relation, for example is functional relation, for example is functionally equivalent to.

-RiC-R014 has derived instantiation

-RiC-R004 has or had component

-ID RiC-R035
+Examples Collection C0776 [instantiation of the record set Princeton Ethiopic Manuscripts] is instantiation associated with instantiation PEM8 [instantiation of Miracles of Mary). [en] Relation types Instantiation to instantiation relations Broader relations RiC-R001 is related to Narrower relations RiC-R004 has or had component RiC-R004i is or was component of RiC-R035 is functionally equivalent to RiC-R014 has or had derived instantiation RiC-R014i is or was derived from instantiation

-Name is functionally equivalent to inverse relation: is functionally equivalent to

-Domain/Range Instantiation Instantiation

-Cardinality M to M

-Definition Connects two instantiations which may be considered as equivalent.
+ID RiC-R035 Name is functionally equivalent to inverse relation: is functionally equivalent to Domain/Range Instantiation Instantiation Cardinality M to M Definition Connects two instantiations whi ich may be considered as equivalent.
 This relation is symmetric.
 Scope Notes Two instantiations , from some point of view, may be considered as equivalent.
-This equivalence is usually based upon the fact that the instantiations have at least the same intellectual content (they instantiate the same record resource ).
+This equivalence is usually based upon the fact that the instantiations have at least the same intellectual content (they instantiate the same record resource).
+Examples Surrogate copy of Letter from Ernest Hemingway to Milford J. Baker I, 12 February 1930 is functionally equivalent to Letter from Ernest Hemingway to Milford J. Baker I, 12 February 1930 [en] Relation types Instantiation to instantiation relations Broader relations RiC-R034 is instantiation associated with instantiation Narrower relations None

-Examples

-Relation types Instantiation to instantiation relations

-Broader relations RiC-R034 is instantiation associated with instantiation

-Narrower relations None